tyaga/sfVkontaktePlugin-sandbox/README.md

 *  Run ./symfony doctrine:build --all --and-load.

 Thats all!
 Open vkontakte application and you will see suggestion to set necessary options.
 After necessary options set, application will run.

+The instance of this code is running [here](http://vkontakte.ru/app1888805).